 Foundation / Corporation

 Grants ranging from $1,000 to $5,000 to Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee nonprofits, educational organizations, and government agencies to host artists and scholars specializing in traditional art forms.
-Applicants are strongly encouraged to contact program staff prior to applying.
+Funds may be used only for artist honorarium and artist travel.

 The South is home to an abundance of traditional art forms whether they are indigenous to the region, or reflect the traditions of recent immigrant communities.
 Traditional arts are shared aesthetics, practices and values of families, geographic communities, occupational groups, ethnic heritage groups, etc. Traditional arts are learned orally, or by observation and imitation, often through a master artist instructing an apprentice.
 They are usually maintained without formal instruction or academic training.
 Some traditional arts have a deep-rooted history with little change, while others are constantly evolving and adapting to their changing environment.